Quick Message

 III.
 Calculate costs by item.

-- Maintenance cost (5%-10%): Includes daily repairs (annual castable consumption of 5-10 tons multiplied by unit price) and partial replacement (e.g., replacing 10 tons of transition zone bricks every 6 months, plus construction fees).
+• Maintenance cost (5%-10%): Daily repairs (annual castable consumption 5-10 tons × unit price) and partial replacement (e.g., 10 tons of transition zone bricks every 6 months, plus construction fees).